aamish29/NLP-Classification/README.md

-# NLP-Project
+# NLP-Classification
-Recognising whether the tweets on X(Twitter) are disaster prone
+Recognising whether the tweets on X(Twitter) are disaster related.